 Avoid running digital lines under the device because these couple noise onto the die, unless a ground plane under the AD7942 is used as a shield.
 Fast switching signals, such as CNV or clocks, should never run near analog signal paths.
-Avoid crossover of digital and analog signals.
+Crossover of digital and analog signals should be avoided

 At least one ground plane should be used.
-It could be common or split between the digital and analog sections.
-In such a case, it should be joined underneath the AD7942.
+It could be common or split between the digital and analog section.
+In such a case, it should be joined underneath the AD7942s.

-The AD7942 voltage reference input, REF, has a dynamic input impedance and should be decoupled with minimal parasitic inductances.
-That is done by placing the reference decoupling ceramic capacitor close to and ideally right up against the REF and GND pins.
-Connect these pins with wide, low impedance traces.
+The AD7942 voltage reference input REF has a dynamic input impedance and should be decoupled with minimal parasitic inductances.
+That is done by placing the reference decoupling ceramic capacitor close to, and ideally right up against, the REF and GND pins and connect these pins with wide, low impedance traces.

-Finally, the power supply, VDD, and VIO of the AD7942 should be decoupled with ceramic capacitors, typically 100 nF, placed close to the AD7942.
-Connect them using short and large traces to provide low impedance paths and reduce the effect of glitches on the power supply lines.
-An example of layout following these rules is shown in Figure 42 and Figure 43.
+Finally, the power supply VDD and VIO of the AD7942 should be decoupled with ceramic capacitors, typically 100 nF, placed close to the AD7942 and connected using short and large traces to provide low impedance paths and reduce the effect of glitches on the power supply lines.

+An example of layout following these rules is shown in Figure 41 and Figure 42.